messiest/word-embedding/README.md

 	Note: This package uses pre-trained word vectors, downloading them automatically if they aren't found.
 The size of this file is 1.2GB.
 They will be installed in the directory .vector_caches/

+For additional texts, I recommend checking out [another repo of mine](https://github.com/messiest/wikitext-download) that will help you download a corpus of Wikipedia articles.

 ## Files

 #### `word_search.py`